sjoshi49/intelligent-document-processing/README.md

                                                      JSON schema enforcement       CSV export
 ```

 The pipeline is **prompt-version-aware**: each processed invoice is cached against a hash of both the invoice content and the current prompt file.
 If the prompt is updated, all invoices are automatically reprocessed.
-If neither changes, cached results are served instantly — making iterative prompt development fast.
+If neither changes, cached results are served instantly, making iterative prompt development fast.

 ---